 The capacity for learning photography, whether film or digital is huge.
 Photography here in the UK, I believe, is very challenging.
 Extremes of weather, light and seasons play an important role in helping a photographer to produce powerful and moody images.

 When I take a photograph, I'm looking for a shot that has interesting light, texture, contrasts and atmosphere, seasoning each shot with a flavour from that moment.

 I am no expert with a camera (nor am I a professional photographer), but I do believe that my passion for photography and in particular natural history, enables me to produce images that give me a lot of joy, and hopefully a similar pleasure to viewers of my work.

-I would also like to add, that I vehemently distance myself from photographers who blatantly disrespect any aspect of nature and wildlife in order to get his or her 'trophy image'.
-I have seen and heard about some despicable actions undertaken by such ones at the cost of the environment and creature/s they pursue.
-I also believe that this hype and mania is fed in to by organisations that claim to promote respect for wildlife and nature.
-They have become a contributing factor in spreading an army of 'wildlife photographers' in to the countryside, showing little or no respect for our beautiful and often delicate environment, in order to get their 'competition' shots.
-These give real lovers and seasoned watchers of nature a bad name, which is becoming increasingly embarrassing and is very unfair.
+I would also like to add, that I vehemently distance myself from photographers who disrespect any aspect of nature and wildlife in order to get his or her 'trophy image'.
+The hype generated is fed in to by social media platforms as well as organisations that claim to promote respect for wildlife and nature.
+This has contributed to an army of 'wildlife photographers' in search of 'competition' images, showing little or no respect for the environment.
+Such behaviour gives real lovers of nature a bad name, and is becoming increasingly embarrassing and unfair.

-Along with my images, accompanying words/poetry on this website are my own (unless otherwise stated) and require permission from myself for reproduction, in any form.
+Along with all images, accompanying words/poetry on this website are my own (unless otherwise stated) and require permission from myself for reproduction, in any form.

 I hope you enjoy your visit; and please, feel free to drop me a line :-)